steelbreeze/pivot/README.md

 # pivot
 [![Maintainability](https://api.codeclimate.com/v1/badges/d2fd7facda5a61d2b66a/maintainability)](https://codeclimate.com/github/steelbreeze/pivot/maintainability)

 A minimalist pivot table library for TypeScript/JavaScript.
-While small in size (a mere 951 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite axes.
+While small in size (a mere 973 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite axes, filtering.
 Even hypercubes are possible.

 The library also provides a modest set of numberical selectors.
 Suggestions for additions, or better still contributions, are welcome.